DiegelD/CarND-MPC-Project/README.md

 ### 1.4 Prediction Horizon

 The prediction horizon is the duration over which future predictions are made.
-We’ll refer to this as T. T is the product of two other variables, ``N`` and ``dt``. ``N`` is the number of timesteps in the horizon. ``dt`` is how much time elapses between actuations.
+We’ll refer to this as T. T is the product of two other variables, ``N`` and ``dt``. ``N`` is the number of time-steps in the horizon. ``dt`` is how much time elapses between actuations.
 A good setting with the first shoot is  ``N`` were 10 and ``dt`` were 0.1, then T would be 1 seconds.
-A general guidline is that T should be as large as possible, while ``dt`` should be as small as possible.
-For this shoot dt=0.1 is choosen, since this is the latency time and we currently make no difference in the timesteps we calculate the the model.
-And T bigger than 1s didnt show any improevements.
+A general guideline is that T should be as large as possible, while ``dt`` should be as small as possible.
+For this shoot dt=0.1 is chosen, since this is the latency time and we currently make no difference in the time-steps we calculate the the model.
+And T bigger than 1s didn't show any improvements.

 MPC attempts to approximate a continuous reference trajectory by means of discrete paths between actuations.
 Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
 This is sometimes called "discretization error".

 ### 1.5 State

-The state consists of sytem variables and errors references: ``[x,y,psi,v,cte,epsi]``. ``x`` and ``y`` stand for the vehicle position, ``psi`` the vehicle orientation, ``v`` the vehicle speed and finally, ``cte`` and ``epsi`` stand for the cross track error and orientation error of the vehicle related to the reference.
+The state consists of system variables and errors references: ``[x,y,psi,v,cte,epsi]``. ``x`` and ``y`` stand for the vehicle position, ``psi`` the vehicle orientation, ``v`` the vehicle speed and finally, ``cte`` and ``epsi`` stand for the cross track error and orientation error of the vehicle related to the reference.

 ### 1.6 Model (Update equations)

-The followind equations updates the prediction model at every timestep:
+The following equations updates the prediction model at every time-step:

 ![equation](http://latex.codecogs.com/gif.latex?x_%28t&plus;1%29%20%3D%20x_t%20&plus;%20v_t%20*%20cos%28%5Cpsi_t%29*dt)